 On-Campus Interviews for Finalists

 WashU will invite finalists to campus for a weekend program, March 28–31, 2019.
 For these scholarships the university will pay for finalists’ round-trip expenses within the United States and their expenses in St. Louis during this visit.
 To remain eligible, finalists must attend these activities.

 To apply for the John B. Ervin Scholars Program:

-- Submit an application for admission to the Class of 2021, including a transcript.
+- Submit an application for admission to the Class of 2023.

-- Write a brief response (150 words or less) to
+- Write a brief answer (150 words) to the following question:

-- Write an essay of approximately 500 words on the following topic:
+- Write a short essay (250 words) on the following topic:

-Required: Submit an additional (third) letter of recommendation from a member of your community who knows you well.
-You may submit the recommendation by mail, or request the recommendation electronically using the link in the WashU Pathway.
-If you submit an "other" letter of recommendation through the Common Application, that letter will be used for your Ervin Scholarship.
+- Submit an additional (third) letter of recommendation from a member of your community who knows you well.
+If you submit an "other" letter of recommendation through the Common Application or Coalition Application, that letter may be used.

 John B. Ervin